Mina-Demyann/2025-s-training-/topics/Coordinate Compression/readme.md

 ## Code

-The main solution can be found in the [problem.cpp](Restaurant Customers.cpp) file.
+The main solution can be found in the [RestaurantCustomers.cpp](RestaurantCustomers.cpp) file.

 ## Video Explanations